Meet our nursing team, the experts in clinical care

 Samantha is extremely passionate about care and she will always go the extra mile for her customers.
 She is a Registered Nurse with the Nursing & Midwifery Council.

-Hannah Gambrell, Registered Nurse
+Hannah Gambrell, Clinical Nurse Manager

 Hannah primarily supports customers with more complex healthcare needs who are based within East Anglia.
 She holds a BSc Hons degree in Adult Nursing at the University of East Anglia and as a Registered Nurse with the Nursing & Midwifery Council, she previously supported patients in nursing homes, in a community setting and while working at an acute trust.